Scala: The oldest City of Amalfi Coast.

 Some attractions we recommend here:

 This Natural Reserve hosts rare species within its subtropical microclimate, in an environment that seems to come from some other part of the world.
-It can be reached with a short hike from Amalfi or from the hamlet Pontone, but the strictly protected part at its core, with a high waterfall within, requires a special permission to be requested in advance to the local authority.
+It can be reached with a short hike from Amalfi or from the hamlet Pontone, and the strictly protected part at its core, with a high waterfall within, requires an entrance fee to be paid at the gate or online in advance.

 Check out its website.